Educational Psychologist: Everything You Should Know

 • Educational research methods: This course teaches students how to design and conduct research studies in education.

-• Special education: This course covers the special needs of students with disabilities and how to support their learning and development.
+• Special education: This course covers the unique needs of students with disabilities and how to support their learning and development.

 • Counseling and consultation: This course covers the principles and practices of counseling and consultation in educational settings.

-• Educational policy and reform: This course examines the development and implementation of educational policies and programs at the local, state, and national levels.
+• Educational policy and reform: This course examines the development and implementation of academic policies and programs at the local, state, and national levels.

-In addition to coursework, many programs also include practical field experiences, such as internships or clinical placements, to give students hands-on experience working with children and adolescents in educational settings.
+Many programs include coursework and practical field experiences, such as internships or clinical placements, to give students hands-on experience working with children and adolescents in educational settings.

 Comments